 Let furniture do double-duty.
 A nightstand can hold more than a lamp if it’s actually a small chest with shelves.
 Choose a bed with built-in drawers for storage, or tuck extra clothes and accessories into an under-the-bed storage box.

-Install a sliding closet door or sliding interior door instead of one that opens into the master bedroom.
-If you’re designing or remodeling a small master bedroom, add a walk-in closet system so you won’t need a big dresser or chest.
+Install a sliding closet door or sliding interior door instead of one that opens into the primary bedroom.
+If you’re designing or remodeling a small primary bedroom, add a walk-in closet system so you won’t need a big dresser or chest.

 Let in more light and make a room feel spacious with skylights.
 Use space-saving wall sconces instead of lamps on bedside tables or nightstands.
 You can also make a small bedroom feel bigger by limiting your color scheme to two or three colors or a monochromatic look.

 Think outside the box for attractive, useful primary bedroom decor.
 Electronic devices in the bedroom may keep you up, but watching TV can lull you to sleep.
 Mount a flat screen TV on a wall, hide it in a cabinet or put it on a dresser.
 Choose a model with a remote control and timer so it goes off when you drift off.